Fiction and

 Now,

-what exactly gives rise to the persistent tendency to associate science
+exactly gives rise to the persistent tendency to associate science with

-reason is very largely the methodology to which I have referred –
+is very largely the methodology to which I have referred – science’s

 well known procedures of experimentation, openness to public scrutiny

-the best, most accurate, term to describe what takes place in such
+accurate, term to describe what takes place in such contexts?

-employed and of the knowledge thus acquired – that is, the importance
+processes employed and of the knowledge thus acquired – that is, the

 of who is asking the question.
 Like